Logistics Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for logistics roles in Nebraska?

-The H-1B is the most common visa category for logistics roles that require a bachelor's degree in supply chain management, industrial engineering, or a related field, such as supply chain analyst or operations research analyst positions.
+The H-1B visa is the most common visa category for logistics roles that require a bachelor's degree in supply chain management, industrial engineering, or a related field, such as supply chain analyst or operations research analyst positions.
 The TN visa is an option for Canadian and Mexican nationals in qualifying logistics and management categories.
-The L-1 is occasionally used for intracompany transfers into Nebraska-based distribution or regional operations roles.
+The L-1 visa is occasionally used for intracompany transfers into Nebraska-based distribution or regional operations roles.

 Which cities in Nebraska have the most logistics sponsorship jobs?